dzhuang/django-galleryfield/docs/source/settings.rst

 Default: 3

-The value denotes the version of twitter bootstrap used by :ref:`GalleryWidget`.
+The value denotes the version of Twitter Bootstrap used by :ref:`GalleryWidget`.
 Allow values include 3, 4 or 5.

 .. setting:: settings_assets